 The City of York is the administrative capital of the county of Yorkshire.
 York has had a rich, colourful and full history.
 York is currently one of the top tourist destinations in the North of England.
 The City of York has been the backdrop to major social, political and economic upheavals throughout much of its two millennia of existence.
 It was founded as a city by the Roman Empire in 71 AD.
 They called it Eboracum, this name probably existed in a similar form in the native tongue of the Brigantine tribe and was assimilated by the influx of new settlers to the area who translated it into Latin.

 There is still a region of East Yorkshire called Ebor and its history is as ancient as the City of York.
-The Romans made it the capital of their Province of Britannia Inferior as it was ideal for supplying the garrisons of the North ( particularly the hostile area around Hadrian's Wall ) and was able to transport freight along the river system's of England, York is situated were a number of rivers such as the Foss and Ouse meet.
-For much of the City of York's early years it was a strategically important City for every force that sought dominion over the Kingdom of the English.
+The Romans made York the capital of their province of Britannia Inferior.
+This was because it was ideal for supplying the garrisons of the northern frontier.
+Many troops and supplies were directed from Eboracum to the hostile lands around Hadrian's Wall.
+The Romans were able to transport valuable military supplies using the river systems of England and as York is situated were several rivers such as the Foss and Ouse meet, it was a vital merchant city.

-- Britain and the Germanic Tribes
+- Great Britain and the Invasion of the Germanic Tribe...

 The Vikings influence every settlement they visited.
 Those Vikings who permanently settled left a lasting impact on the population and heritage.